Be first in line every time.

 |Admitted fall 2013, spring 2014, or summer 2014|

-This is a mandatory fee for all students enrolled in credit and audit courses.
+This fee is for all students enrolled in credit and audit courses.
 It helps provide upgraded classroom facilities, expand information technology in the classroom, and fund campus infrastructure improvements.

 - Full-time, out-of-state students – $310 per semester